Small Coffee Percolator For Camping Caffeine Kicks!

 A coffee percolator is an old-fashioned brewing method of continuously brewing coffee in an open endless cycle by passing hot water over coarsely ground coffee.
 The technique uses heat to produce the water pressure needed to push the hot water up the hollow central rod.

-The water then falls over a metal spreader place which distributes the water evenly over your coffee grounds and back down into the water chamber as coffee.
+The water then falls over a metal spreader plate which distributes the water evenly over your coffee grounds and back down into the water chamber as coffee.

 What Is A Coffee Percolator